GlivchGriefer/NETBREAKER/README.md

 NETBREAKER is a single-file, browser-based cybersecurity simulation game.
 Players work through a fictional darknet as a penetration tester, discovering targets, running recon, exploiting vulnerabilities, escalating privileges, and exfiltrating data — all using commands modelled on real-world tools and CompTIA Security+ / PenTest+ methodology.

 No installation.
 No server.
 No dependencies beyond a modern browser.
+No outside connections other than Google Fonts.
 Open the HTML file and play.
 ![NETBREAKER Gameplay](IMG/NETBREAKER.gif)
 ---